flarialmc/game-launch-helper/README.md

 ## Usage
 - [Download](https://github.com/Aetopia/MCBE.GDK.Bootstrapper/releases/latest/download/gamelaunchhelper.dll) the latest release of MCBE GDK Bootstrapper.

-- Run the following command in PowerShell to find where the game is located:
+- Run the following command(s) in PowerShell to find where the game is located:

     - Minecraft